Would you like to see more content like this?

 How did the Nye Munitions Investigation animate the USA's attitude of neutrality in the face of aggression by nations like Germany, Japan, and Italy? www.mtholyoke.edu The Nye Report on the Munitions Industry and World Peace, 1936

 Listen to the speech by FDR closely.
-What is his attitude towards those who would profit from the war in Europe? www.youtube.com FDR Fireside Chat 14: On the European War - YouTube
+What is his attitude towards those who would profit from the war in Europe? www.youtube.com President Franklin Roosevelt's declaration of neutrality delivered on September 3, 1939.
+This is an edited version of the address.
+For full presidential spee...

 Notice how the vultures are flying in and landing and morphing into the war profiteers